-Based on growth data for Holmen's forests from the past five years, it has been calculated that approximately 85 per cent of the growth is harvested each year and used for products.
-This means that around 495 000 tonnes of carbon dioxide per year is captured and stored as the forest stands grow.
-Over the foreseeable future, annual growth in Holmen's forests is expected to exceed the harvests, and the Group's growth target indicates that carbon dioxide storage will increase in the future.
+is calculated that the volume of standing timber will increase by 1 per cent a year, and approximately 650 000 tonnes of carbon dioxide will be captured by this increase in volume.
+Over the foreseeable period, annual growth in Holmen's forests is expected to exceed the harvests, and the Group's forest growth target indicates that carbon dioxide storage will increase in the future.

-Products and substitution effects
+The products and substitution effects

 Wood products store carbon dioxide throughout their lifetime and this is only released when the products are incinerated.
 Holmen's production of wood products in 2016 is equivalent to approximately 640 000 tonnes of carbon dioxide stored in products with a lifetime of more than 50 years.
 Holmen's wood products that are sold as joinery and construction timber also contribute a substitution effect when used to replace climate-negative construction materials.
 For 2016 this substitution effect is estimated to amount to approximately 1 200 000 tonnes of carbon dioxide.

 Residual volumes from the sawmills are used in wood packaging, which also has a long lifetime.
 Any substitution effect for these products has not been calculated.

 As paper and paperboard products have a relatively short lifetime, it is not meaningful to calculate the storage of carbon dioxide.
 Once the fibres in these products have been recycled several times as recovered fibre, however, they, like the end-of-life wood products, make excellent biofuels.
 Biofuels from Holmen's forests and by-products from production, such as bark, provide renewable energy from incineration.

 Under the parameters set, calculations show that Holmen's business brings substantial climate benefits, as it reduces the amount of carbon dioxide in the atmosphere by over two million tonnes per year.

 from a climate perspective 2016